gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 .. image:: /images/infrastructure/clusters/mvm/createClusterBottom.png

 At this point we've kicked off the process for configuring the cluster nodes.
 Drill into the Cluster detail page and click on the History tab.
 Here we can monitor the progress of configuring the cluster. |morpheus| will run scripts to install KVM, install Ceph, install OVS, and to prepare the cluster.
-In just a short time, the cluster provisioning should complete and
+In just a short time, the cluster provisioning should complete and the cluster will be ready to deploy workloads.

 Provisioning a Workload
 ^^^^^^^^^^^^^^^^^^^^^^^